School Games Mark

 Sainsbury’s School Games GOLD Award!

-We are delighted to announce that we have achieved the School Games Mark Award once again for our work during the 2018/19 academic year.
+We were delighted to achieve the School Games Mark Gold Award for our work during the 2018/19 academic year.
 This follows on from our successful application for the award in 2017/18.
 Due to school closures from March 2020 the School Games carried over the Gold awards for the academic year 2019/20.

 The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.